dojo/framework/docs/en/creating-widgets/supplemental.md

 Widgets rarely exist in total isolation so their implementation class will also typically include interactions with other collaborating widgets.
 This could for example include any child elements that the widget manages, a central data store acting as the authority for the widget's state, or a transport for interacting with any backend services associated with the widget's responsibility.

-Widgets are also intended as reusable components, so their implementation class is typically the default export from their TypeScript module.
+Widgets are intended to be reusable components, so their implementation class is typically the default export from their TypeScript module.
 This provides a consistent way of interacting with widgets to their users.

-Many widgets also have some form of presentation to end users, visual or otherwise.
-Widget presentation in Dojo is handled via CSS, so widgets of this sort will typically have an associated CSS module within the application codebase.
+Many widgets include some form of presentation to end users, visual or otherwise.
+Widget presentation in Dojo is handled via CSS, so widgets that require presentation will typically have an associated CSS module within the application codebase.

 ### Basic widget example